chipsalliance/firrtl-spec/spec.md

 `{b:UInt, a:UInt}`{.firrtl}, and `{a: {flip b:UInt}}`{.firrtl} is not equivalent
 to `{flip a: {b: UInt}}`{.firrtl}.

+Two property types are equivalent if they are the same concrete property type.

 # Statements

 Statements are used to describe the components within a module and how they